pablotron/sha3/README.md

 Includes [AVX-512][] acceleration, [Doxygen][]-friendly [API][]
-documentation, and a full test suite with sanitizers enabled and test vectors from the [NIST CSRC "Examples With Intermediate Values" site][csrc-examples], [NIST Cryptographic Algorithm Validation Program (CAVP)][cavp], and the [Test Vectors section of the draft KangarooTwelve and TurboSHAKE specification][turboshake-ietf-test-vectors].
+documentation, and a full test suite with sanitizers enabled and test vectors from the [NIST CSRC "Examples With Intermediate Values" site][csrc-examples], the [NIST Cryptographic Algorithm Validation Program (CAVP)][cavp], and the [Test Vectors section of the draft KangarooTwelve and TurboSHAKE specification][turboshake-ietf-test-vectors].